UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 JitterThe fluctuation or consistency of your ping over time.Stuttering, glitchy audio, freezing, and characters teleporting in games.

-If your ping sits steadily at 20ms, your connection is excellent.
-If your ping jumps wildly from 20ms to 150ms and back down to 30ms, you have high jitter, which is often far more annoying than a consistently slow connection.
+Think of it this way: if your ping sits steadily at 20ms, your connection is excellent.
+If your ping jumps wildly from 20ms up to 150ms and then immediately back down to 30ms, you have high jitter.
+This erratic fluctuation is often far more annoying than a connection that is consistently slow but stable, because it is entirely unpredictable.

 What Is a Good Jitter Speed?